 Go Bargain Hunting at Lisbon’s Flea Markets

 Lisbon has several great flea markets, the most famous of which is probably Feira da Ladra.
 This flea market has been in operation since the 12th Century, making it one of the oldest and longest-running flea markets in the world.
-It’s a fantastic place to pick up antiques and collectibles, and to try your hand at haggling in Portuguese.
+It’s a fantastic place to pick up antiques, collectibles and Lisbon souvenirs...
+Don’t forget to try your hand at haggling in Portuguese!

 There are some locations that just have amazing views and the Portuguese have a word for these: miradouros.
 There are miradouros all over Lisbon, they’re all signposted, and you can expect a fantastic view from every one of them.

 The best (in my opinion) is probably Miradouro de São Pedro de Alcântara near the Bairro Alto, but Miradouro das Portas do Sol and Miradouro da Senhora do Monte are both also worth visiting.
 Going to all these beautiful viewpoints is one of my favorite things to do in during my two week Portugal itinerary.

 Experience the Buzz of the Bairro Alto